TMKCodes/kaspa-gpu-miner-attack-0x51/README.md

 This is simple implementation of attacking kHeavyHash Probabilistic shortcut vulnerability in Kaspa.
 I've open sourced this in request of Shai Wyborski.
-As in thi is OpenCL Kaspa GPU miner to attack blocks with 0x51 as matrix multiplication product value result.
+As in this is OpenCL Kaspa GPU miner to attack blocks with 0x51 as matrix multiplication product value result.

 ```
 cargo build --release -p kaspa-miner -p kaspacuda -p kaspaopencl